JeremiahRoland/Project-Examples/README.md

 # Project-Examples
 Here is a repository of the large-scale coding projects I have worked on in the past

-NOTE: Some programs will lack certain features if run on a machine without an update JRE
+NOTE: Some programs will lack certain features if run on a machine without an updated JRE
 __________________________________________________________________________________________________________________________________________
 Directory: